What is Revenue Forecasting?

 - Takes into account market factors in addition to backlog and pipeline.

 - Can be performed in tandem with other approaches.

 - Requires in-depth understanding of the firm, and the market it operates in.

 - Needs to be consistently assessed for accuracy.

 - Not appropriate for traditional services business models.

 How Professional Services Firms Actually Forecast Revenue

-So how do professional services firms actually forecast their revenue?
-The real answer is likely to be some version of “all of the above.”
-Not only does every professional services firm forecast revenue differently, but each one will also use a different mix of the techniques discussed here to come up with their final number.
+So how do professional services organizations actually forecast their revenue?
+The real answer is likely some version of “all of the above.”
+Not only does every professional services organization approach revenue forecasting differently, but each one will also use a different mix of the techniques discussed above to come up with their final number.